-Institutional Recognition: The following laws, adopted plans, or other policy statements of public agencies, tribes or private groups acknowledge the importance of an environmental resources in the study area.

-Lower Mississippi River Conservation Committee (LMRCC) Restoring America's Greatest River Initiative, Endangered Species Act (ESA) - Lower Mississippi River (LMR) Conservation Plan, North American Waterfowl Management Plan, State Wildlife Action Plans, Tribal plans, Exceptional/Outstanding Resource Waters, LMR Basin Asian Carp Control Strategy Framework, etc.

-Public Recognition:

-• Ducks Unlimited, The Nature Conservancy, Audubon, Rivergator, LMR Foundation, Living Lands and Waters, Rivercane Restoration Workshop-USACE Tribal Nations Technical Center of Expertise, etc.

-Technical Recognition: The importance of environmental resources listed below are based on scientific or technical knowledge of the critical resource characteristics.
-The environmental resources are significant based on technical recognition when those resources are either scarce; are representative of their respective ecosystems; will improve connectivity or reduce fragmentation of habitat; represent limiting habitat for important species; will improve or increase biodiversity; or trends indicate that the health of the resource is imperiled and declining but can be recovered through human intervention.

-- Scarcity (relative abundance) - Less meandering due to Channel Improvement Program (CIP)reduced connectivity, reduction in secondary channels and large woody debris, localized erosion to sensitive areas; meander scarps are no longer created
+- Institutional Recognition: The following laws, adopted plans, or other policy statements of public agencies, tribes or private groups acknowledge the importance of an environmental resources in the study area. - LMRCC Restoring America's Greatest River Initiative, ESA LMR Conservation Plan, North American Waterfowl Management Plan, State Wildlife Action Plans, Traditional Indigenous Ecological Knowledge, Exceptional/Outstanding Resource Waters, LMR Basin Asian Carp Control Strategy Framework, etc. - Public Recognition: - Ducks Unlimited, TNC, Audubon, Rivergator, LMR Foundation, Living Lands and Waters, Rivercane Restoration Workshop-USACE Tribal Nations Technical Center of Expertise, etc. - Technical Recognition: The importance of environmental resources listed below are based on scientific or technical knowledge of the critical resource characteristics.
+The environmental resources are significant based on technical recognition when those resources are either scarce; are representative of their respective ecosystems; will improve connectivity or reduce fragmentation of habitat; represent limiting habitat for important species; will improve or increase biodiversity; or trends indicate that the health of the resource is imperiled and declining but can be recovered through human intervention. - Scarcity (relative abundance) - Less meandering due to Channel Improvement Program (CIP)reduced connectivity, reduction in secondary channels and large woody debris, localized erosion to sensitive areas; meander scarps are no longer created

-- Scarce vegetative communities- 80 percent reduction of forested floodplain in Mississippi Alluvial Valley (MAV), lack of hard mast species in existing forest, lack of Cypress/Tupelo, seasonal herbaceous wetlands, and rivercane (98 percent reduction) - Missing large river riparian buffer habitat with associated erosion - Floodplain waterbodies reduced connectivity, reduced habitat complexity - Representativeness (ability to exemplify the natural habitat or ecosystem) - Study area is defined by Mississippi River and Tributaries (MRT) Levee/CIP (two of the main Ecological Drivers) - Aquatic and floodplain habitats are remnants of historic uncontrolled Mississippi River - o Habitat impairments representative of entire LMR - Secondary channel and meander scarp conditions are critical to endangered species, other species of conservation concern, and species of tribal importance.
-From 2013 USFWS Programmatic Biological Opinion for the Channel Improvement Program in the LMR..."there is a direct and strong link between LMR secondary channels and the recruitment and survival of interior least tern, pallid sturgeon, and Fat Pocketbook Mussel.
+- Scarce vegetative communities- 80 percent reduction of forested floodplain in Mississippi Alluvial Valley (MAV), lack of hard mast species in existing forest, lack of cypress-tupelo, seasonal herbaceous wetlands, and rivercane (98 percent reduction) - Missing large river riparian buffer habitat with associated erosion - Floodplain waterbodies reduced connectivity, reduced habitat complexity - Representativeness (ability to exemplify the natural habitat or ecosystem) - Study area is defined by MR&T levee/CIP (two of the main ecological drivers) - Aquatic and floodplain habitats are remnants of historic uncontrolled Mississippi River - Habitat impairments representative of entire LMR - Secondary channel and meander scarp conditions are critical to endangered species, other species of conservation concern, and species of tribal importance.
+From 2013 USFWS Programmatic Biological Opinion for the CIP in the LMR..."there is a direct and strong link between LMR secondary channels and the recruitment and survival of interior least tern, pallid sturgeon, and Fat Pocketbook Mussel.
 A decline in the availability of these habitats to the species as a result of CIP modification of functional secondary channels would detrimentally affect their survival and recruitment and would result in take of the species....
-Therefore, the Service will utilize secondary channel abundance and condition in the LMR as a surrogate for take of all three species." - Status and Trends (declining trends, imperiled status) - Stressors to all LMR Habitats will persist - Meander scarps subjected to flow will continue to be lost and not replaced due to maintenance of navigation channel - Floodplain waterbodies continue to fill in with a reduction in habitat complexity - Rivercane has shown 98 percent reduction - Fewer secondary channels as documented in LMR Conservation Plan, Species of Conservation Concern - Connectivity - Flood risk management and navigation projects have removed approximately 152 miles of bends and diverted flow from secondary channels - Reduced secondary channel connectivity - Reduced meander scarp connectivity - Reduced connectivity to floodplain waterbodies - Forest fragmentation in the MAV
+Therefore, the Service will utilize secondary channel abundance and condition in the LMR as a surrogate for take of all three species." - Status and Trends (declining trends, imperiled status) - Stressors to all LMR Habitats will persist - Meander scarps subjected to flow will continue to be lost and not replaced due to maintenance of navigation channel - Floodplain waterbodies continue to fill in with a reduction in habitat complexity - Rivercane has shown 98 percent reduction - Fewer secondary channels as documented in LMR Conservation Plan, Species of Conservation Concern - Connectivity - Flood risk management and navigation projects have removed approximately 152 miles of bends and diverted flow from secondary channels - Reduced secondary channel connectivity - Reduced meander scarp connectivity - Reduced connectivity to floodplain waterbodies - Forest fragmentation in the MAV - Limiting Habitat